E-commerce

 Enhanced measurement

-Useful automatic events but should be audited for noise (scroll, outbound).
+Useful automatic events but to be audited for noise (scroll, outbound).

 DebugView